The Automation Audit: Recover the 12 Hours You're Still Doing Manually for $110K–$140K Operators

 You’re not looking for perfection—you’re looking for where 40+ hours hide.

-Move 2: SCORE — Calculate ROI Per Automation
+Move 2: SCORE — Calculate Automation ROI Before You Build

-Not every high-pattern task is worth automating.
-Some take 40 hours to set up and save 2 hours monthly.
-That’s a 20-month payback—terrible ROI.
+Not every high‑pattern task is worth automating.
+Some take 40 hours to set up and only save 2 hours a month, which is a 20‑month payback and a terrible ROI.

 Use this formula: